charlieroberts/genish.js/docs/docs.md

 **input** &nbsp; *integer* &nbsp; Signal that is passed through one of various outlets.
 **properties** &nbsp; *object* &nbsp; A dictionary of optional parameters to assign to the gate object.
 The main property is `count` (default value 2) which determines the number of outputs a `gate` ugen possesses.

+`gate()` routes signal from one of its outputs according to an input *control* signal, which defines an index for output.
+The various outputs are all stored in the `mygate.outputs` array.
+The code example to the right shows a signal alternating between left and right channels using the `gate` ugen.

+####Properties####
+**outputs** *string* : An array of outputs that can be used as inputs to other ugens.

 ```js
 inputSignal = mul( phasor(330, .1) )
 controlSignal = gt( phasor(2), .5 )